Last Updated on May 17, 2023 by Matt

 EcoReco XS | 60-80 | 60 | 80 |

-Riders weighing more than 200 lbs / 90 kg should increase the tire pressure by 3-5 PSI or more.
+If you weigh more than 200 lbs / 90 kg, increase pressure by 3-5 PSI or more.

 Higher tire pressure will provide you with: